BIOP/ijp-imagetoatlas/create_qupath_dataset.md

 ### Define a dataset of brain sections in QuPath

-As in the recommended workflow, you first need to create a qupath project that contains all the brain slices that you want to register - usually from one animal.
+As in the recommended workflow, you first need to create a QuPath project that contains all the brain slices that you want to register - usually from one animal.

 You can check the [full documentation of QuPath](https://qupath.readthedocs.io/en/latest/).

-For a quick setup with the first demo dataset:
+For a quick setup with the [demo dataset](https://zenodo.org/records/6553641):
 * create a project by dragging and dropping an empty folder into QuPath
 * drag and drop your images to import them into a QuPath project
 * select `Bio-Formats builder` and then click Import

+Note: you can also work with OMERO images, as long as they are loaded through the [OMERO-RAW QuPath extension](https://github.com/BIOP/qupath-extension-biop-omero).

 ![creating a project with slices in QuPath](assets/gif/qupath_create_project.gif)